linode/docs/docs/guides/applications/containers/a-further-introduction-to-docker-images-and-containers/index.md

 ## Further Reading

-This guide and our [How to Use a Dockerfile to Build a Docker Image](/docs/guides/applications/containers/how-to-use-dockerfiles) covered the basics of using Dockerfiles to build images, but they barely scratch the surface.
+This guide and the [How to Use a Dockerfile to Build a Docker Image](/docs/guides/applications/containers/how-to-use-dockerfiles) covers the basics of using Dockerfiles to build images.
 For more information:

 -   visit the official [Dockerfile Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) documentation for more on Dockerfiles;

--   despite its name, Docker's [Get Started](https://docs.docker.com/get-started/) is an in-depth tutorial, which leads into even more in-depth guides (such as deploying applications into the cloud and setting up *CI/CD* (continuous integration and deployment)).
+-   despite its name, Docker's [Get Started](https://docs.docker.com/get-started/) is an in-depth tutorial.
+It covers topics such as deploying applications into the cloud and setting up *CI/CD* (continuous integration and deployment).